 Respect, serve and sustain our people and the environment.
 This is the first among Crystal Mountain’s core values.
 The two are inextricably connected; one’s prosperity dependent on the other.
 It is an idea that permeates every decision we make at the resort.
 As residents and business leaders of this beautiful region, we believe in taking the long term view by being mindful of balancing economic and ecological impact.
 This philosophy is reflected in developing a walkable village and investing in clean energy technology to reduce our carbon footprint and increase the resiliency of our mountain community.

 RESPECT, SERVE AND SUSTAIN

 The global scientific community has reached a consensus on the cause of climate change which is why we believe it is our responsibility to mitigate these challenges through action and advocacy.
 Ultimately, it is the culmination of our collective efforts that will make the most profound impact.
-Crystal Mountain’s village has been built iteratively, piece-by-piece over time and the same approach has been applied to make meaningful strides toward a more sustainable future, such as:
+Crystal Mountain’s village has been built piece-by-piece over time and the same approach is applied to make meaningful strides toward a more sustainable future, such as:

 - Designing the resort as a pedestrian- and bike-friendly village, reducing use of carbon-emitting transportation

 - Being the first resort in Michigan to invest in wind energy credits, offsetting the carbon footprint of the Crystal Clipper high-speed quad chairlift to help supply the grid with more clean, renewable energy sources – reducing CO2 emissions by 174,000 pounds annually

 - Building the first LEED-certified (Leadership in Energy and Environmental Design) spa in the Midwest – one of only four in the nation in 2009 – that uses 28% less energy than a baseline structure

 - Becoming the first northern Michigan resort to provide complimentary electric vehicle charging stations, later adding a Chevy Volt as the resort’s primary security vehicle